What are Total Assets?

 Disadvantages

-- Depreciation in Value of Fixed Assets over the years.
+- Depreciation of Fixed Assets over the years.

-- One can’t claim capital allowances on a leased asset if the lease period is less than 5 years
+- One can’t claim capital allowances on a leased asset if the lease period is less than five years.

-- In the case of non-repayment of liabilities, the mortgaged asset can be auctioned by the bank in order to collect the loan amount.
+- In the case of non-repayment of liabilities, the bank can auction the mortgaged asset to collect the loan amount.

 #1 – Net Assets – This is a difference between Total Assets and Total Liabilities.

-#2 – ROTA – Return on Total Assets is calculated as the ratio of Net income to the total value of its assets.
+#2 - ROTA - Return on Total Assets is calculated as the Net income ratio to the total value of its assets.

 #3 – RONA – Return on Net Assets is calculated as